 It was my view that kids, along with eternal joy, come with the following downsides:

-- Kids require significant commitment of time/attention.
+- Kids require a significant commitment of time/attention.

-- Kids require significant financial commitment
+- Kids require a significant financial commitment

-- Kids require change in lifestyle.
+- Kids require a change in lifestyle.

-Both time/attention and finance are scarce resources, but my standard of life is such that I am happy with the time and finance I have.
+Both time/attention and finance are scarce resources, but my standard of living is such that I am happy with the time and finance I have.
 I live a simple life with minimal expectations, where material possessions are not a priority or necessary.
 I do not desire an enormous home or fancy cars.
-To the contrary, I desire a smaller home with a basic car that does not require much maintenance or attention from me.
+On the contrary, I desire a smaller home with a basic car that does not require much maintenance or attention from me.

 Therefore, my primary reason for not wanting kids is that my current lifestyle will change, and of course, it will.
 I knew life will be different, but I knew that life with kids will not be worse.
 This is an important distinction.
 However, I was not ready for a different life.
 For the reasons above, I was happy with the lifestyle I have.